MDecker-MobileComputing/KahootResult2Word/README.md

 This repository contains a simple Java program that processes an *Excel file (xlsx)* with the results from a [Kahoot](https://kahoot.com/) game and writes them into a *Word file (docx)*.
-Only the questions and answers will be included in the generated file, which can be provided as "Sample Solution" to students/players afterwards.
+Only the questions and answers will be included in the generated file (but not the number of students which gave the right answer), so it can be provided as "Sample Solution" to students/players afterwards.

 See [here](https://support.kahoot.com/hc/en-us/articles/115002308028-Reports-and-the-Reports-page) on how to download the Excel file with the results from a Kahoot game.
-For an example of such an Excel file you can look at the files in folder [ExampleFiles](ExampleFiles/),
+For an example of such an Excel file you can look at the files in folder [ExampleFiles](ExampleFiles/).
+To get such an result file it is sufficient to play the game with yourself using Kahoot's "Preview" feature.

 **The author of this application is *NOT* related in any way to [Kahoot](https://kahoot.com/company/).**